daviesgeek/context-engineering-template/README.md

 ## daviesgeek's notes

 I've made some changes to fit my workflow better.
-The main change is a **staged PRP workflow** that allows:
+The main changes are:

+### Key Improvements

+- **Staged PRP workflow** - PRPs move through lifecycle stages (Prompts → Drafts → Ready → In-Progress → Done)
+- **New review step** - Added a review/approval gate between PRP generation and execution
+- **Automatic stage management** - The `/execute-prp` command automatically moves PRPs between stages
+- **Date-prefixed PRPs** - Generated PRPs are prefixed with `YYYY-MM-DD` for better organization
 - **Better source control** - Track prompts and PRPs through their lifecycle
 - **State tracking** - Easy to see where you left off and resume work
 - **Parallel workflows** - Multiple Claude Code instances can work on different PRPs simultaneously